 “We’re all parents here and understand how important it is to deliver a high level of service” said Chris Miller, owner of Silver Limousine Service in Ridgefield.
 “Anytime a vehicle leaves our shop, I’m confident in both the driver and the car.
 The driver has been well trained, is professional and tested and the vehicles are mechanically sound and look great. “

 That, unfortunately, can’t be said for all transportation providers in the Vancouver and Portland area.
 There are a number of “rouge” companies that will pop up on Google searches or Craigslist that don’t meet the strict guidelines established by the Washington or Oregon Department of Licensing.
-Both states require regular testing of vehicles as well as medical and drug tests for drivers.
+Both states require regular testing of vehicles as well as medical and drug tests for drivers which can send them to clinics like the one you will learn from this review of Inpatient Rehabilitation Centre.
 With transportation providers that don’t adhere to these regulations, the passengers have no way of being sure the driver or vehicle is safe.
 Also, it’s not uncommon for the ad or website to feature vehicles that are not what shows up on Prom night.

 Another common practice with the less than reputable companies is to offer low cost runs early in the process and book the run.
 When it gets closer to prom time and people who have waited to get a ride will offer more money.
 At that time, the people who secured the vehicle for the lower cost will get a last minute call that a mystery problem has occurred with the car and isn’t available anymore.
 The prom goers will be without and have to drive themselves or, worse yet, get a ride with Mom or Dad.